Stacking as Accelerated Gradient Descent: Conclusions and Future Work

 In the rest of this section, we perform the analysis in a purely functional setting, which affords a convenient analysis.
 However, we note that, in practice, functions are parameterized (say by neural networks) and hence update rules for functions may not always be realizable via the specific parameterization used.
-We ignore these realizability issues in the following analysis in order to focus on the conceptual message that stacking initialization enables accelerated updates.
+The functional setting allows us to sidestep realizability issues and to focus on the conceptual message that stacking initialization enables accelerated updates.

 We now define a general ensemble learning setup within the above setting.
 In this setup, we aim to approximate the minimizer of $\ell$ on $\mathcal{L}_2$ via an \emph{ensemble}, which is a sequence of functions $(f_1, f_2, \ldots, f_T)$, where $T > 0$ is a given parameter defining the size of the ensemble.
 The functions in the ensemble are typically ``simple'' in the sense that they are chosen from a class of functions that is easy to optimize over.
 A predictor function can be obtained from an ensemble $(f_1, f_2, \dots, f_T)$ by aggregating its constituent functions into a single function $F_T: \mathcal{X} \to \mathbb{R}^d$.
 The loss of an ensemble can then be defined (again with some abuse of notation) in terms of its aggregation as $\ell((f_1, f_2, \ldots, f_T)) := \ell(F_T)$.
-Two specific aggregation operators we will consider are the following: \begin{enumerate} \item \textbf{Addition:} Used in boosting, this results in a summation over ensemble outputs: $F_T = f_1 + f_2 + \cdots f_T$. \item \textbf{Residual composition:} Used in deep residual neural networks, this results in the composed function $F_T = (I + f_T) \circ (I + f_{T-1}) \circ \cdots \circ (I + f_1)$, where the domain is $\mathcal{X} = \mathbb{R}^d$ and $I: \mathbb{R}^d \to \mathbb{R}^d$ is the identity mapping. \end{enumerate}
+Two specific aggregation operators we consider are the following: \begin{enumerate}[leftmargin=*] \item \textbf{Addition:} (E.g. boosting.)
+This is a summation over ensemble outputs: $F_T = f_1 + f_2 + \cdots f_T$. \item \textbf{Residual composition:} (E.g. deep residual neural networks.)
+This is a composed function $F_T = (I + f_T) \circ (I + f_{T-1}) \circ \cdots \circ (I + f_1)$, where the domain is $\mathcal{X} = \mathbb{R}^d$ and $I: \mathbb{R}^d \to \mathbb{R}^d$ is the identity mapping. \end{enumerate}

 \paragraph{Greedy stagewise training.} \emph{Stagewise training} is a simple greedy procedure to train ensembles in a progressive manner.
 Suppose we have already obtained a (partial) ensemble $(f_1, f_2, \ldots, f_t)$.
 Then, the next function in the ensemble, $f_{t+1}$, is \emph{ideally} obtained by minimizing the loss of the new ensemble, i.e. $f_{t+1} = \arg\min_{f} \ell((f_1, f_2, \ldots, f_t, f))$.